rumlang/rum/README.md

-# glisp
+# gLISP
-CLISP writer in Go
+Implementation of the programming language Common Lisp written in Go